Informal and Privatized Transit: Incentives, Efficiency and Coordination: Numerical Experiments

 While the empirically observed profit and rider welfare ratios do not reach the worst-case levels given by our PoA bounds, which equal 2 for profit and $1 + \frac{p_{\max}}{p_{\min}} = 4$ for rider welfare, where $\frac{p_{\max}}{p_{\min}} = 3$ in our data, they imply substantial inefficiencies in the practically relevant regime when $D \leq 1300$.
-Specifically, our observed profit and rider welfare ratios correspond to a 9–17\% reduction in total profits and a 9–25\% reduction in rider demand served.
-These losses translate into roughly 9,000–25,000 fewer riders served and average income losses of Rs.~22.5–42.5 per driver per day (about \$0.27–\$0.51), a substantial amount for daily-wage workers whose net income is around Rs.
+Specifically, our observed profit and rider welfare ratios correspond to a 9–17\% reduction in total profits and a 9–29\% reduction in rider demand served.
+These losses translate into roughly 8,000–26,000 fewer riders served and average income losses of Rs.~22.5–42.5 per driver per day (about \$0.27–\$0.51), a substantial amount for daily-wage workers whose net income is around Rs.
 250 (\$3) daily.
 These results highlight the significant value of cross-subsidization in mitigating the inefficiencies of selfish driver behavior in such high-stakes informal transit settings (see Section~\ref{sec:cross-subsidies}).

 Finally, note from the right of Figure~\ref{fig:welfare-profit-ratios} that the equilibrium profit per driver is monotonically decreasing in the number of drivers.
 This pattern is consistent with Corollary~\ref{cor:monotonicity-per-driver-profits} and reflects the increasing competition for riders as driver supply grows.
-We further illustrate how the equilibrium allocation of drivers across routes evolves with the total driver supply $D$ in Figure~\ref{fig:drivers-allocated-per-route} in Appendix~\ref{apdx:allocation-across-routes}.

-\textbf{Stackelberg Routing:} While the results in Figure~\ref{fig:welfare-profit-ratios} assume all drivers are profit maximizing, we now examine the Stackelberg routing setting where a fraction $\alpha$ of drivers is centrally controlled.
-Figure~\ref{fig:stackelberg-routing-alpha} compares the profit and rider welfare ratios of our LPF and N-LCF algorithms against a status-quo Greedy baseline as $\alpha$ ranges from 0 (fully privatized) to 1 (fully centralized), with intermediate values representing the coexistence of formal public transit and informal operators.

-Across all three approaches, profit and rider welfare ratios generally decrease in $\alpha$, which is natural as increased centralized control progressively aligns equilibrium outcomes with optimal allocations.
-However, when a public authority does not account for privatized operators' incentives, as with the status-quo Greedy baseline, no gains in cumulative driver profit (rider welfare) are realized until at least 70-80\% (40-50\%) of drivers are centrally controlled.
-In contrast, both LPF and L-NCF, which explicitly account for these incentives, deliver substantial improvements on both metrics at much lower levels of centralized control.
-For example, with only 30\% centrally controlled drivers, L-NCF reduces the profit ratio from 1.18 to 1.1 and the welfare ratio from 1.19 to 1.09.